bassclefstudio/ScratchCompiler/README.md

 ````
 In this example, the loop will function as intended regardless of whether the code (and memory addresses) of the commands change as you work.
 In addition, the `.` prefix of the input to the `Jump` command will make sure that address-mode commands are used (this is identical to the `$` input-mode, as the `.` directives will be replaced by `$` addresses at compile-time).

+These are the compiler directives at this time:
+ - `Define` - names the location in memory, does not move forward address for next line of code.
+ - `Var` - names the location in memory, sets it to empty, and moves the memory address forward.
+ - `Position` - sets the current memory address in the `.ccs` code to the defined location.
+ - `Constant` - writes the immediate value at the current location in memory and moves the memory address forward.

-> Using the `Var` compiler command instead of the `Define` command will allocate that space in memory as empty, allowing you to store and get values from that space. `Define` allows the first line of code that follows the declaration to be stored in the now-named section of memory, which is useful for creating loops and using `Jump` commands, etc.
+> Using the `Var` compiler command instead of the `Define` command will allocate that space in memory as empty, allowing you to store and get values from that space. `Define` allows the first line of code that follows the declaration to be stored in the now-named section of memory, which is useful for creating loops, setting constants with the `Constant` command, etc.

 ## Running the ScratchCompiler CLI
 The `ScratchCompiler` project contains a .NET 5 CLI project that supports help and parameter descriptions.
 The most basic command, which would be to compile a folder of `.mcs` and `.ccs` files to some output directory, is as follows.